Maybe it would be a good idea to rename the files, so that they follow naming rules of your music collection.

 %A\%Y - %L\%# - %T

-With our example, the above will create a folder named "Robbie Williams", inside it yet another folder "2001 - Swing When You're Winning".
-The files will be put into the latter.
+This will make a folder "Robbie Williams", a subfolder "2001 - Swing When You're Winning", and the MP3 files will be moved into the latter.

 %G\%A\%Y - %L\%# - %T

 This method can also be used, if you want to re-organize your music collection.
 Use the "Scan subfolders" button to select all files in nested folders, then create and apply a new pattern.
 Then simply delete the old structure of folders.Download now!

 mp3Tag is great, by the way.
 I am a bit of an addict when it comes to music.
 I download a lot of music files from blogs and many of them are poorly tagged and named. mp3Tag makes the process of making them more useful so very easy.
 I have hundreds of files from a time before I purchased mp3Tag and am now going through those files to fix them.
 I simply could not do this without mp3Tag.